adrianblakey/slot-car-ecom/README.md

 It you want to flash the the part yourself you'll need:

    - a computer running Windows or Linux.
-   - a USB "dongle" - we use the [PWLINK2.](https://www.powerwriter.com/index/index/products.html?p=5&c=description).
+   - a USB serial interface or "dongle" (different from the WiFi dongle to change the operating parameters) - we use the [PWLINK2.](https://www.powerwriter.com/index/index/products.html?p=5&c=description).
 Do a search to find them.
 You can pck one up from EBay for about $12.
    - connectors to connect the dongle to the board - we use spring loaded pin connectors (pictures and links to come).
 These probably come from [Farnell](https://uk.farnell.com/) in the UK.
    - computer software to flash the board using the dongle - for Windows use [Power Writer](https://www.powerwriter.com/index/index/products.html?p=5&c=description) or [the OpenOCD fork for Artery MCU's](https://github.com/ArteryTek/openocd)